Two-out-of-five shark species are on the verge of extinction, according to the Komodo Dragon.

 Indonesia’s Komodo dragons, trapped on island habitats shrinking due to rising seas, were categorized as “endangered” on Saturday in an update of the worldwide Red List that also warned that overfishing threatens nearly two-thirds of shark species.

-As the detrimental influence of human activity on the natural world grows, almost 28% of the 138,000 species examined by the International Union for Conservation of Nature (IUCN) for its survival checklist are now at risk of vanishing in the wild forever.
+As the harmful impact of human activity on the natural world grows, approximately 28% of the 138,000 species surveyed by the International Union for Conservation of Nature (IUCN) are now at risk of extinction in the wild.

-But, according to the most recent Red List for Threatened Species update, four commercially fished tuna species have pulled back from the brink of extinction after a decade of efforts to reduce overexploitation.
+But, according to the most recent Red List for Threatened Species update, four commercially fished tuna species have retreated from the brink of extinction after a decade of conservation efforts.

-The Atlantic bluefin tuna had the most dramatic comeback, jumping from “endangered” across three categories to the safe zone of “least concern.”
+The most dramatic improvement was recorded in Atlantic bluefin tuna, which went from “endangered” to “least concern” across three categories.

 The species, which is a staple of Japanese high-end sushi, was last examined in 2011.

-In a statement, IUCN Director General Bruno Oberle remarked, “These Red List assessments highlight just how closely human lives and livelihoods are connected with biodiversity.”
+Jane Smart, worldwide director of the IUCN’s Biodiversity Conservation Group, remarked, “This shows that conservation works — when we do the right thing, a species may increase.”

+“However, we must maintain our vigilance.
+This does not imply that we can fish for these tuna species at will.”

-The IUCN Congress, which is taking place in Marseille, France, is emphasizing that vanishing species and ecosystem damage are equally grave challenges to humanity as global warming.
+The IUCN Congress, which is taking place in Marseille, France, is emphasizing that vanishing species and ecological devastation are existential threats on par with global warming.

-Simultaneously, climate change is casting a darker shadow than ever before over the destinies of many species, notably endemic animals and plants that live only on small islands or in biodiversity hotspots.
+And climate change is putting many species’ fates in jeopardy, particularly endemic animals and plants found on small islands or in biodiversity hotspots.

-The world’s largest living lizards, Komodo dragons, can only be found in the World Heritage-listed Komodo National Park and neighboring Flores.
+Komodo dragons, the world’s largest living reptiles, can only be found in the World Heritage-listed Komodo National Park and the neighboring island of Flores.

 According to the IUCN, the species is “increasingly threatened by the impacts of climate change,” with rising sea levels likely to reduce its limited habitat by at least 30% over the next 45 years.